 The wearing of rings containing painted miniatures was also popular at this time.
 During periods of religious (and therefore political) upheaval, for example during the reign of England’s Queen Mary and again during the time of the Restoration, locket rings were used to hide a wearer’s true political allegiance.
 In the 16th century, there was a craze for “funeral rings” shaped like miniature caskets, which served as mementos for mourners.
 This style of ring became popular again during the Victorian era, when rings and lockets containing portraits and locks of hair were worn to compliment lengthy mourning periods.

-Few, if any, documented deaths by use of poison ring actually exist.
-The death of Demosthenes, a Greek statesman and orator who spearheaded a revolt against Alexander the Great, is a good example.
-As he was about to be arrested, he is said in one account to have committed suicide by way of a fast-acting poison hidden “in a hollow ring, which he wore by his arm” [a quote attributed to Plutarch].
-However in Plutarch’s own Life of Demosthenes we are told that he took poison out of a pen reed, pretending he wanted to write a letter to his family.
-Hannibal is also said to have worn a poison ring and may have made use of it at his end; “he took poison, which, it was said, he had long carried about with him in a ring” (Cornelius Nepos, Hannibal 12.5; Juvenal, Satires X.164).
+No matter the romance of the idea, few actual documented deaths by use of poison ring exist.
+The death of Demosthenes, a Greek statesman and orator who spearheaded a revolt against Alexander the Great, is one example.
+As he was about to be arrested, Demosthenes is said to have committed suicide by way of a fast-acting poison hidden “in a hollow ring, which he wore by his arm”, a quote attributed to Plutarch.
+However in his Life of Demosthenes, Plutarch’s states that he took poison out of a pen reed, pretending he wanted to write a letter to his family.
+Hannibal is also said to have worn a poison ring and may have made use of it at his end; “he took poison, which, it was said, he had long carried about with him in a ring” ( Cornelius Nepos, Hannibal 12.5; Juvenal, Satires X.164).
 CJS Thompson states in his Poison Romance and Poison Mysteries “Among the gems in the British Museum there is an onyx which has been hollowed out to form a receptacle for poison.
 The face of the stone is engraved with the head of a horned faun.
 To take the poison, it was only necessary to bite through the thin shell of the onyx and swallow the contents.”
 Thompson also states “When the gold deposited by Camillus (most likely he is referring to Furius Camillus, a Roman soldier and statesman) in the Capitol was taken away, it is recorded that the custodian responsible for it "broke the stone of his ring in his mouth," and died shortly afterwards”."

 In 2013 Bulgarian archaeologists unearthed a bronze ring that might have been used for political murders some 700 years ago.
 Found at the site of a former medieval fortress in Cape Kaliakra, the finely crafted ring was probably worn by a male on the little finger of the right hand and features a round, hollow cartridge decorated with granulation and an artificial hole.
 Dated to the 14th century, the poison ring is unique amongst all of the other jewellery found at the site.
 Bonnie Petrunova, head of the dig and deputy director of the National Archaeology Institute and Museum in Sofia stated “It’s a unique ring.
 I have no doubts that the hole is there on purpose and the ring was worn on the right hand, because the hole was made in such a way so as to be covered by a finger, thus the poison could be dropped at a moment’s notice.
 Clearly, it was not worn constantly and would have been put on when necessary”.

-The certainty of poison rings aside, the tradition of storing poison in this manner is so beguiling that today any ring containing an opening compartment is called a poison ring, no matter its intended purpose.
+The historical certainty of poison rings aside, the tradition of storing and using poison via a ring is so beguiling that today any ring containing an opening compartment is called a poison ring, no matter its intended purpose.